0xcert/docs/api/api/client.md

 | Argument | Description
 |-|-
 | order.actions[] | [required] An `array` that can be of different types depending on what actions we want to perform.
 Option are: create asset, destroy asset, transfer asset, update asset imprint, transfer value, update ledger account permissions.
-You can find the definitions of the types bellow.
+You can find the definitions of the types below.
 | order.signersIds | [required] A `string[]` representing an ethereum addresses of the order signers.
 | order.payerId | A `string` representing an ethereum addresses of the order payer.
 If payer is not specified `wildcardSigner` field must be set to `true`.
 If payer is specified it must be listed as order signers in `signersIds` array.
 | order.wildcardSigner | [required] A `boolean` representing if the order allows wild card claiming.